wbeebe/MicroPythonProjects/README.md

 ### Naming Nomenclature

-All of my devices use a naming nomencature that is synthesized from the devices system name and the last four digits of the device's unique ID.
+All of my devices use a naming nomencature that is synthesized from the board's system name and the last four digits of the board's unique ID.
 ```python
 import binascii
 import os